-As provided in his employment agreement, Mr. Clarke received a grant of stock options under the Eastman Kodak Company 2013 Omnibus Incentive Plan in 2015 on the first anniversary of the effective date of his employment agreement with a grant date value of \$1 million, and which vest one-third upon the first, second and third anniversary of the grant date.
-Under his employment agreement, Mr. Clarke also received stock options in 2016 with a grant date value of \$1 million on the second anniversary of the effective date of his employment agreement, which will also vest one-third upon the first, second and third anniversary of its grant date.
+As provided in his employment agreement, Mr. Clarke received a grant of stock options under the Eastman Kodak Company 2013 Omnibus Incentive Plan in 2016 on the second anniversary of the effective date of his employment agreement with a grant date value of \$1 million, and which vest one-third upon the first, second and third anniversary of the grant date.

+As provided in his employment agreement, Mr. Bullwinkle received a one-time promotion equity grant under the Eastman Kodak Company 2013 Omnibus Incentive Plan in 2016 with a grant date value of \$600,000, with one-half of the grant date value in the form of restricted stock units (RSUs) and the other half of the grant date value in the form of stock options.
+These RSUs and stock options vest one-third upon the first, second and third anniversary of their respective grant dates.

 Under their respective employment agreements, Messrs.
-McMullen, Kruchten and Cullimore are entitled to receive an annual long-term incentive award with a grant date value of \$1 million, \$840,000 and \$200,000, respectively.
+Kruchten and Cullimore were entitled to receive an annual long-term incentive award with a grant date value of \$840,000 and \$200,000, respectively.
 As provided in their respective employment agreements, Messrs.
-McMullen, Kruchten and Cullimore received a grant of equity under the Eastman Kodak Company 2013 Omnibus Incentive Plan in 2015, with one-half of the grant date value in the form of restricted stock units (RSUs) and the other half of the grant date value in the form of stock options.
-These restricted stock units and stock options vest one-third upon the first, second and third anniversary of their respective grant dates.
+Kruchten and Cullimore received a grant of equity under the Eastman Kodak Company 2013 Omnibus Incentive Plan in September 2016 with grant date values of \$840,000 and \$200,000, respectively, with one-half of the grant date value in the form of RSUs and the other half of the grant date value in the form of stock options.
+These RSUs and stock options vest one-third upon the first, second and third anniversary of their respective grant dates.